sajagbe/PEPM_CLI/README.md

 Fig. 1: Projection of the Electrostatic Potential felt by FMN in *Avena sativa* Phototropin 1 LOV2 Domain (asLOV2)

-I believe my PI was accurate in its descriptive name.

 This program describes the charges felt by a ligand from its apoenzyme.

+I owe the accuratename to my PI, Dr. Samer Gozem.

 ## Dependencies
 1. APBS